 - Higher price

 Up to 20 GB

 *Free tier: Up to 500 MB

 ProtonMail is a Switzerland-based email service that has become quite popular in the past few years.
-It appeared on the scene in the wake of the Snowden revelations and was promoted by American media as “The Only Email System the NSA Can’t Access” right after Lavabit was shut down for not cooperating with the US government.
-ProtonMail claims to have been developed at CERN in Switzerland, but reports from 2014 also point out its ties to MIT in the United States:
+In researching the company, I discovered some interesting history with ties going to the United States, which we will now briefly cover.
+ProtonMail appeared on the scene in the wake of the Snowden revelations and was promoted by American media as “The Only Email System the NSA Can’t Access” – which was around the time Lavabit was shut down for not cooperating with the US government.

-Regarding the investors and owners of ProtonMail, we also find here that it was financed by both the Venture Monitoring Service and Charles River Ventures in Boston:
+Regarding the investors and owners of ProtonMail, we find here that it was also financed and/or advised by the Venture Monitoring Service in Boston:

 We have been working with VMS since the very beginning and our mentors have been key to our success.
 Our mentors helped us make some of our most important early hires and also helped introduce us to investors.
 At the start, we had no experience in running a company so the advice from VMS was crucial in helping us make the transition from idea to product to market success.